mateoservent/poverty-prediction/README.md

-# Big-Data
+# Big data

-Recursos para aprendizaje y enseñanza de machine learning aplicado con Python.
+## General information
+* Department of Economics - Universidad de San Andrés

+Resources for learning and teaching machine learning applied with Python.
+Problem sets and reports oriented to improve poverty prediction with and without income data.